Field Note

 Best next step

 If you are only comparing HUK, start with the HUK rainwear category.
 If you are comparing rainwear across brands, use the broader Fishing Rainwear and Bibs guide.
+If the trip points toward premium shells, wading jackets, or cold-rain layering, use the Patagonia rain jackets comparison and the Patagonia cold-weather layers comparison.
 If the trip includes sun, footwear, and accessories too, use the HUK Fishing Apparel and Gear hub.

 Use current HUK pages for waterproof ratings, material, pocketing, fit notes, pricing, stock, and return details.